Rhetos/RestGenerator/Readme.md

-# RestGenerator
+# JsonCommands

-RestGenerator is a web API plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+JsonCommands is a web API plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It automatically provides **RESTful JSON web service** for all entities, actions and other data structures that are defined in a Rhetos application.

 It is intended to be used on an ASP.NET application that contains or references the Rhetos domain object model.